-So what separates the best wine bars in New York City from the rest?
-A comprehensive wine list is a must—that is unless you serve a carefully curated selection of wines on tap.
-A focus on natural wines is preferred—unless the intimate date-night ambiance overcompensates for the sulfites you're about to ingest.
-Great food is a plus—especially if you're connected to a Michelin-starred restaurant.
+When it comes to wine bars, NYC isn't short on choice, so what separates the best wine bars in NYC from the rest?
+A comprehensive wine list or a carefully curated selection of wines on tap are musts.
+Ambiance is key, and great food is a plus—especially if the bar is connected to a Michelin-starred restaurant.

 If you're going to make the trek to Brooklyn for wine, there's one obvious destination: Cobble Hill's June natural wine bar and restaurant.
 Boasting a dramatic vaulted ceiling, a long marble bar, and art deco charm, June serves the best natural wines in a convivial and lively atmosphere.
 Unpretentious and never too busy, this wine bar is the perfect place to retreat to when you'd rather avoid the Manhattan crowds or when you've spent the day walking around the charming brownstone-lined streets of Cobble Hill.

 Nestled behind Michelin-starred Casa Mono on the corner of Irving Place and 17th street is Bar Jamon, the restaurant's sister establishment and wine bar.
 With a focus on Spanish wines and tapas, this quaint bar will transport you to Rioja, Catalunya, and serve your wine with delicious sides like pork croquetas, house-made merguez, and confit goat.

-Courtesy of La Compagnie des Vins Surnaturels
+La Compagnie des Vins Surnaturels, Nolita

 On a quiet Nolita street, La Compagnie des Vins Surnaturels (or Supernatural Wine Company—if translated from French), focuses on a French-heavy wine list and small plates.
-A Paris outpost from Experimental hospitality group, this wine bar serves a head-spinning list of around six hundred bottles in a dimly lit and plush atmosphere.
+A Paris outpost from Experimental hospitality group, this wine bar serves a head-spinning list of around 600 bottles in a dimly lit and plush atmosphere.
 In fact, it's possibly the closest you'll come to an authentic French wine bar in New York City—unpretentious, knowledgeable, and convivial.

 Is it a wine bar?
 Is it a restaurant?
-Few people agree on the official title of Wildair, a small casual eatery on the Lower East Side.
+Few people concur on the official title of Wildair, a small casual eatery on the Lower East Side.
 One thing that everyone does agree on is that Wildair is the perfect spot to grab a glass of wine or a bite to eat in the area.
 Attached to the acclaimed tasting-menu restaurant Contra, Wildair focuses instead on seasonally produced small plates and natural wines.
-This tiny, buzzy establishment is in high demand these days though, so booking ahead is highly recommended.
+This tiny, buzzy establishment is in high demand though, so booking ahead is highly recommended.